ljkeller/ljkeller/README.md

 ## Hi there!
 I'm Lucas Keller

-I'm an **Embedded📻 software engineer** with a passion for learning and computer science.
-Currently, I'm studying deep learning, algorithms, and web development- mostly through projects and lots of reading.
+I'm an **software engineer** with a passion for learning and computer science.
+Currently, I'm studying deep learning on the edge and web development- mostly through projects and lots of reading.
 I'm always focused on expanding my skillset and utilizing new technologies to get results.

 Professionally, I mostly write c++/python, thus several projects here are prototypes/experiments to mix it up.